henrylao/baseMLComputerVisionAndroid-1/README.md

 developed by [![image](https://user-images.githubusercontent.com/11790686/82628915-0db28800-9ba3-11ea-817d-a0dcfe447ad7.png)](http://borg.csueastbay.edu/~grewe/ilab/index.html)         contact: [Professor Lynne Grewe](mailto:lynne.grewe@csueastbay.edu)

-#### Important: you will need to supply your own Google Maps API key for the starting map activity to display a map properly
+#### Important 1: you will need to supply your own Google Maps API key for the starting map activity to display a map properly

+#### Important 2: you will not be able to store things in MY firestore as your application has not been granted permission ---you need to create your OWN firebase backend and follow the instructions to [set it up so YOUR android application will be able to communicate to it](https://firebase.google.com/docs/android/setup)